ICRAR/RASVAMT/README.md

 INSTALLATION
 ===========
-See install.txt file in doc foldler
+See install.txt file in doc folder